 A boost to mass adoption and education of the Internet was offered by AOL in the early 1990s promoting the use of a computer and later of the internet to the less tech-savvy early users.
 It started a massive campaign by sending educational CDs everywhere to teach people how to use them and saw its user base grow from 200K to 25M clients over the years.
 For many, this seemed to coincide with the widespread mass adoption of the Internet, with education playing a leading role in the process.
 (From Wikipedia “1991–2006: Internet age, Time Warner merger”)

-In the decentralised world, users and consumers will have to stand on their own feet.
+In the decentralized world, users and consumers will have to stand on their own feet.
 It will be the time to take control over own finances, documentation, own digital identity while everything that currently requires a monitoring central entity will become obsolete.
 Education becomes the main tool to gain independence from third parties implying one wants to learn how to manage a new way of life.
 And this shift of mindset is one of the main challenges represented by blockchain technology.

 Education is pivotal for blockchain in two ways: